MG Software.

 Frequently asked questions

-Adobe XD is still downloadable for existing Creative Cloud subscribers, but Adobe has discontinued active development.
-No new features are being added and community support is declining.
-We recommend transitioning to Figma.
+Adobe XD is still downloadable for existing Creative Cloud subscribers, but Adobe has officially discontinued active development since late 2023.
+No new features are being added, the plugin ecosystem has stagnated, and community support is declining steadily.
+Third-party integrations are being deprecated.
+We strongly recommend transitioning to Figma for any ongoing or new design work to avoid being stuck on an unsupported platform.

-Figma offers a free Starter plan for up to three projects and unlimited personal files.
-For professional team collaboration, paid plans are available starting at $15 per editor per month with unlimited projects and advanced features.
+Figma offers a generous free Starter plan that includes up to three active projects, unlimited personal draft files, and access to the plugin marketplace.
+For professional team collaboration, paid plans start at $15 per editor per month (Professional) and include unlimited projects, shared team libraries, branching, and advanced permissions.
+The Organization plan adds design system analytics and centralized admin controls for larger teams.

 MG Software